aircatcher/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 ###Create the Office ProPlus Package

-1. Run **Create-CMOfficePackage** this function creates the package and associated package share The available parameters with the function are as follows.
+1. Run **Create-CMOfficePackage**.
+This function creates the package and associated package share The available parameters with the function are as follows.
 	* a. **Channels** The available options are **Current, Deferred, FirstReleaseDeferred, FirstReleaseCurrent**
 	* b. **OfficeSourceFilesPath** The location the source files are located